aerni/statamic-livewire-forms/README.md

 <livewire:form form="contact">
 ```

-You can also dynamically render a form that was selected via Statamic's `form` fieldtype:
+You can also dynamically render a form that was selected via Statamic's Form fieldtype:

 ```html
 <!-- Antlers -->